LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

   && ln -s ../../etc/enumtype.def enumtype.def
 ...
 ```
-4. Set the working directory
+4. Set a working directory

 ```
 WORKDIR /opt/thomsonreuters/Elektron-SDK/Cpp-C/Eta/Applications/Examples
 ```
-> The above **WORKDIR** instruction sets the working directory to the **Examples** directory of Elektron SDK C package.
-This directory contains softlinks to the provider and consumer applications which can be executed in Docker containers.
+> The above **WORKDIR** instruction sets a working directory to the **Examples** directory of Elektron SDK C package.
+This directory contains softlinks to provider and consumer applications which can be executed in Docker containers.

-5. Set the default command for an executing container
+5. Set a default command for an executing container
 ```
 CMD /bin/sh
 ```
-> The **CMD** instruction specifies a default command which will be executed when the container is launched from the Docker image.
+> The **CMD** instruction specifies a default command which will be executed when a container is launched from a Docker image.
 However, it can be overridden by the **docker run** subcommand arguments.
 The default command executed when launching this image is shell command.

 The full Dockerfile is available in [github](https://github.com/TR-API-Samples/Article.EMA.ETA.Docker).

-To build a Docker image from this Dockerfile, you can copy this Docker file to the host machine, and then run the following command in the same directory that contains this Dockerfile.
+To build a Docker image from this Dockerfile, you can copy this Docker file to a host machine, and then run the following command in the same directory that contains this Dockerfile.

 ```
 $ ls -al